 - 1. Click the agent check-in icon next to a machine ID to display the Live Connect page. - 2.
 Click the Ticketing function to display the Service Desk tab and Knowledge Base tab.
 You should see any tickets and KB articles created within the VSA that are associated with this machine ID. - 3.
 Create one or more tickets within Live Connect.
-You cannot create KB articles as a Live Connect machine user. - 4.
-As a VSA user in the Service Desk module, you should see the tickets created as a Live Connect user for this machine ID, assuming your current scope includes this machine ID and service desk.
+You cannot create KB articles as a Live Kaseya User Portal machine user. - 4.
+As a VSA user in the Service Desk module, you should see the tickets created as a Live Connect user for this machine ID.

-Using Portal Access and Service Desk as a Machine User
+Using Kaseya User Portal and Service Desk as a Machine User

-1. Click the agent icon in the system tray of the managed machine to display the Portal Access page.
+1. Click the agent icon in the system tray of the managed machine to display the Kaseya User Portal page.

-Note: When a machine user uses Live Connect, it is called the Portal Access page.
+Note: When a machine user uses Live Connect, it is called the Kaseya User Portal page.

 - 2. Click the Ticketing function to display the Service Desk tab and Knowledge Base tab.
-You should see any tickets and KB articles created within the VSA that are associated with this machine ID. - Create one or more tickets within Portal Access.
-You cannot create KB articles as a Portal Access machine user. - As a VSA user in the Service Desk module, you should see the tickets created by the Portal Access user of this machine ID, assuming your current scope includes this machine ID and service desk.
+You should see any tickets and KB articles created within the VSA that are associated with this machine ID. - Create one or more tickets within Kaseya User Portal.
+You cannot create KB articles as a Kaseya User Portal machine user. - 4.
+As a VSA user in the Service Desk module, you should see the tickets created by the Kaseya User Portal user of this machine ID.